toufy/more-than-dotfiles/README.md

 this is intentional, to reflect any changes to the project's directory.

 it should be safe to run the script from anywhere, but it's safer to `cd` into the script's directory before running it.

+## note
+*this is, and probably forever will be, a work in progress. some parts i claimed "it includes" may be missing, and will be gradually added.